-Music supervisors like Thomas Golubic (“Better Call Saul,” “Breaking Bad,” “The Walking Dead”) would love to hear your music, but be sure to check if they have a policy.
+Music supervisors like Thomas Golubic (“Better Call Saul,” “Breaking Bad,” and “The Walking Dead”) would love to hear your music, but be sure to check if they have a policy.
 Most professionals don’t have time for unsolicited submissions.
-The issue isn’t just about listening to your music – it’s also being sure that a song is something they can clear easily.
+The issue isn’t just about listening to your music, it’s also being sure that a song is something they can clear easily.

 While there’s an essence of bravado and self-confidence evident in cold calling, it’s a bit of a red flag.
 Do you like calls out of the blue?
 If music supervisors have multiple ongoing projects, they may be managing dozens of active contacts.
 They also might be waiting for an important call.